St. Bonaventure guard Alpha Okoli enters transfer portal

 Okoli played in only four games this season for the Bonnies, averaging 1.7 points and 0.3 rebounds in 2.4 minutes per game.

-Okoli's playing time, however, sharply decreased in his three seasons with the Bonnies.
+Okoli's playing time sharply decreased in his three seasons with the Bonnies.
 He appeared in 28 games as a freshman in 2018-19, averaging 1.1 points and 1.3 rebounds, then appeared in 19 games as a sophomore in 2019-20, averaging 0.1 points and 0.1 rebounds.

 Four players have committed to the Bonnies, either as transfers or as true freshmen.